Adobe and Other Computer Programs

 – Adobe Submission Management

-Once an item is part of the Spoon SDK it can be provided to Adobe.
-A board, or possibly even an individual or group within Adobe will need to oversee the integration of this code within Adobe’s source code repositories for QA testing, acceptance/rejection, and where applicable incorporation in the released codebase.
+Moreover, once an item is part of the Spoon SDK it can be provided to Adobe.
+However, a board, or possibly even an individual or group within Adobe will need to oversee the integration of this code within Adobe’s source code repositories for QA testing, acceptance/rejection; and where applicable incorporation in the released codebase.

-In lieu of a decision from Adobe on this process, we will refer to this entity as the Submission Control Board.
+Furthermore, in lieu of a decision from Adobe on this process; we will refer to this entity as the Submission Control Board.

-I’ve undertaken the task of reviving this website and I’ve already published some articles about computing.
+Nonetheless, I’ve undertaken the task of reviving this website.
+Therefore, I’ve already published some articles about computing.
 You can access the sites by clicking through the various categories below.
-In future I’ll be seeking to post some of my programming projects that I’m working on and more interesting content about software development.
+However, in the future, I’ll be seeking to post some of my programming projects that I’m working on; as well as more interesting content about software development.

-I have a couple other fantastic websites as well, that will help you someways in and throughout your life.
-Go to halls.md for a bunch of tasty and helpful diet plans and weight loss methods such as a variety of workouts.
+However, I have a couple other fantastic websites as well; that will help you someways in and throughout your life.
+Find out the importance of tasty and helpful meals and weight loss methods you can take on per day; as well as a variety of workouts.
 Go to breast-cancer.ca for information on breast cancer.
-Go to my personal website at halls.ca.
-As well as talkingmoose.ca to get a funny & cute little buddy, right there on your desktop. :)
+Lastly, go to my personal website at halls.ca.
+As well as talkingmoose.ca to get a funny & cute little buddy; right there on your desktop. :)